How Do Energy Star Windows Help Homeowners?

 Energy Star Windows

-Energy Star ratings are often used to market housing materials, but many homeowners may not totally understand what they mean.
-You may not be convinced that Energy Star ratings make a difference.
-Here’s a quick overview of the Energy Star program and how it can help you increase savings and decrease your carbon footprint.
+Homeowners frequently encounter Energy Star ratings in marketing for house materials, but you may not believe the hype or understand what the ratings mean.
+Here’s a quick overview of the program and how it can help you increase savings and decrease your carbon footprint.

 How do windows earn Energy Star ratings?

-Energy Star is a voluntary program, formed jointly by the U.S. Environmental Protection Agency (EPA) and the Department of Energy, by which products can be rated for energy-efficiency.
-Energy Star ratings can be given to residential appliances, lighting, doors, and windows.
+Energy Star is a voluntary program formed jointly by the U.S. Environmental Protection Agency (EPA) and the Department of Energy, by which products can be rated for energy efficiency.
+Ratings can apply to residential appliances, lighting, doors, and windows.

 Under the program, qualified windows and doors must be manufactured by an Energy Star partner, independently tested and verified by the National Fenestration Rating Council (NFRC), and have NFRC ratings that meet EPA energy-efficiency guidelines.